Ed-Fi-Alliance-OSS/Project-Tanager/docs/DMS/PRIMARY-DATA-STORAGE.md

 The other columns on a query table are a list of queryable columns that are available to an API user for GET-by-query.
 Pagination will operate on query tables only.
 Like the ODS/API there will be no indexes on individual query fields, preferring insert performance over ad hoc query performance.
-Deployments needing fast ad hoc query performance should consider using Tanager's search engine option.
+Deployments needing fast ad hoc query performance should consider using DMS's search engine option.

 The next question is how this tables get populated.
 The best way would be via a separate process so as not to slow down insert performance inserts.
 However, in a deployment where a search engine is not an option, a separate process may not be viable either.
 In this case, we'll need to extract the queryable fields from the document before insert.

 The query table schema will be pre-generated, as will the JSON Paths to the queryable elements.
 The JSON Paths will be included with the API query field names in the ApiSchema.json file.
 The query field names will be all lowercased, and for ease of query construction the column names should be identical (i.e. not snake case).

 #### Query SQL

 ```
--- Query table with search fields for School documents
+-- Query table with search fields for Student documents
-IF NOT EXISTS (select object_id from sys.objects where object_id = OBJECT_ID(N'[dbo].[QuerySchool]') and type = 'U')
+IF NOT EXISTS (select object_id from sys.objects where object_id = OBJECT_ID(N'[dbo].[QueryStudent]') and type = 'U')
 BEGIN
-CREATE TABLE [dbo].[QuerySchool] (
+CREATE TABLE [dbo].[QueryStudent] (
   id BIGINT IDENTITY(1,1),
   document_partition_key TINYINT NOT NULL,
   document_id BIGINT NOT NULL,